tomjoht/tomjoht.github.io/_restapicourse/nativelibraryapis_java_crash_course.md

 myBicycle.pedal();
 ```

 You probably won't see many objects in the native library.
 Instead, the developers who implement the API will create objects.
+However, if you have a reference implementation or sample code on how to implement the API, you will see a lot of objects.

 ## Constructors